getsolus/help-center-docs/docs/packaging/updating-an-existing-package.md

 - [ ] Package was built and tested against unstable
 ```

+### Other commit message format examples

+In the cases where you are not updating a package to a new version, but simply applying a patch or fixing an existing version, the following commit messages are considered suitable:

+- Add the `homepage` metadata key:
+  - `package: Add homepage`
+- Fix a packaging issue (including adding a patch to fix the package)
+  - `package: Fix (...)`
+- Updating a README, [monitoring.yml file](monitoring.yml.md) or other stuff that does not directly _change_ the package, meaning the package release number didn't need a bump:
+  - `package: [NFC] Add README.md and monitoring.yml`

+As stated previously, `[NFC]` is an abbreviation of "No Functional Change".

 For more information on suitable commit messages, please check the [tooling central documentation](https://github.com/solus-project/tooling-central/blob/master/README.rst#using-git).